-This comparison indicates that the simulated plasma density is generally consistent with the observed bright structures, with the time-evolving simulation showing better agreement than the quasi-steady simulation.
-The discrepancies in the width and position of these bright structures between observations and simulation may come from the imperfect measurements of photospheric magnetic fields, lack of direct observation of polar magnetic field, and limitation of the synoptic magnetograms in which the magnetic field at different longitudes is observed at different times \citep{Hamada2018}.
+This comparison indicates that the simulated plasma density is generally consistent with the observed bright structures, and the time-evolving simulation agrees better than the quasi-steady simulation.
+The discrepancies in the width and position of these bright structures between observations and simulation may come from the imperfect measurements of photospheric magnetic fields, the lack of direct observation of the polar magnetic field, and the limitation of the synoptic magnetograms in which the magnetic field at different longitudes is observed at different times \citep{Hamada2018}.

-In Fig.~\ref{pBPannel}, we further present synoptic maps of the east-limb (left) and west-limb (right) observations from the Large Angle and Spectrometric Coronagraph C2 (LASCO-C2) \citep{Brueckner1995} onboard the Solar and Heliospheric Observatory (SOHO) \footnote{\url{https://sdo.gsfc.nasa.gov/data/synoptic/}} for CRs 2284 and 2283, respectively.
-The west-limb and east-limb white-light pB images for CR 2283 and CR 2284 were synthesized from observations taken between April 16, 2024, and May 13, 2024, and between April 29, 2024, and May 26, 2024, respectively.
-These correspond to periods of 162-th to 816-th hours and 492-th to 1142-th hours in the time-evolving simulations.
-The orange dashed and gray solid lines overlaid on these images represent the simulated magnetic neutral lines (MNLs), corresponding to the same positions and time periods as the observations, derived from the time-evolving and quasi-steady-state simulation results, respectively.
+In Fig.~\ref{pBPannel} we further present synoptic maps of the east- (left) and west-limb (right) observations from the Large Angle and Spectrometric Coronagraph C2 (LASCO-C2) \citep{Brueckner1995} on board the Solar and Heliospheric Observatory (SOHO) \footnote{\url{https://sdo.gsfc.nasa.gov/data/synoptic/}} for CRs 2284 and 2283, respectively.
+The west- and east-limb white-light pB images for CR 2283 and CR 2284 were synthesised from observations taken between April 16, 2024, and May 13, 2024, and between April 29, 2024, and May 26, 2024, respectively.
+These correspond to intervals from 162nd to 816th hours and 492nd to 1142nd hours in the time-evolving simulations.